kcl-ddh/digipal/README.md

 To use the API, read Digipal's API [Documentation](https://github.com/kcl-ddh/digipal/blob/master/api/digipal-api.txt)

 ### Import Digipal API script
-You can find the digipal API script here: [Digipal API](https://github.com/kcl-ddh/digipal/blob/master/static/digipal/scripts/api.digipal.js)
+You can find the digipal API script here: [Digipal API](https://github.com/kcl-ddh/digipal/blob/master/static/digipal/scripts/api.digipal.js).
+Then, you can include it on your web page.

 	<script src='api.digipal.js'></script>

 ### How To Use The API